Superrehtard/old_diaspora_wiki/hashtags.md

 **The Moral is:**&nbsp; In the beginning, if your **Diaspora posts contain 3 smart hashtags (plus [#newhere](#))** they will be _just right!_&nbsp; **Goldilocks** will like you & you will be friends forever after!

-Over time you will learn the best hashtag usage for your needs.&nbsp; This wiki page can help you to find some of the commonly used, popular & special tags in circulation on **Diaspora** ...
+With practice you will learn the best hashtag usage for your needs.&nbsp; This wiki page can help you to find some of the commonly used, popular & special tags in circulation on **Diaspora** ...

 </td></tr></table>
 <!-- - - - - - - - - - - - - - - - - - G o l d i l o c k s -->